coderofsalvation/webpipe.bash/README.md

 For php there's this skeleton [repository](https://github.com/coderofsalvation/webpipe.bash.php)

-### Webpipes which need authorisation
+### Security

+Sourcing output of remote procedures is not adviced.
-In case your webpipes needs authorisation (.htaccess .htpasswd e.g.) run, decorate the curl calls with this:
+However, in case your webpipes needs authorisation (.htaccess .htpasswd e.g.) run, decorate the curl calls with this:

     webpipe::set curloptions http://foo.com "-user foo:bar"